-Departure at Singapore Changi Airport
+Singapore to Cebu: Departure from Singapore Changi Airport

 Scheduled for a morning Tigerair flight at 9.25am, we stuffed ourselves with McDonald’s big breakfast as early as 7am plus.
 Appetite wasn’t great as last night’s dinner had yet to be fully digested.
 But as a wise man once said, “You rather be overstuffed than starving.”
 Turned out to be such an excellent advice which we would realized a bit later.

 How does TigerAir compare with other budget airlines?

 Be prepared to take shuttle bus from boarding gate to the tarmac where the orangey-striped plane was.
 Then warmed up the knees to climb those steely metal stairs to the plane’s entrance.
 Old folks be warned.